7: A Salowe Vision

 “I’m not picking sides.
 We’re all robots.
 I want to… well, it sounds stupid if I say I’m saving you, but…”

 “Doll talked about vengence.
-Her parents, I gather.
+Her parents, I gathered.
 Yet the drone you call ‘mother’ died that same night.”

 Uzi froze, intuiting her implication.
 “J… did you…”